“I first oped mine eyes in Constantinople,” sayt Kettie. “The best citie in all the world.

 “We soon learnt to follow them, because good men and women buy their wares as gifts for us.

 “When we were of an age to leap our mother took us through the gardens, of which there are many.
-She showed us the walls whereon we could wait for food to be served to us.
+She showed us the walls whereon we could wait for food to be served.

 “People come with meats they’ve bought in the streets or from the cookshops.
 Some have long sticks, and so pass our morsels up to us.